Student Accounts

 Traditional Students

-See our list of tuition and fees for more information.
+See our list of tuition and fees for more information: Undergraduate Costs or Graduate Costs for the Doctor of Psychology program.

 How do I get my bill?

-The bill and student account can be viewed through Student Finance on the Stevenson University website.
-Bills will also be mailed according to the schedule for the semester billing.
-See the Student Accounts main page for specific information.
+The statement and student account can be viewed through Student Finance on Stevenson University Self-Service.
+Students are responsible for the online e-bill.
+Bills may also be mailed according to the schedule for the semester billing.
+See the Student Accounts Dates & Deadlines for specific information.

 What is the difference between my bill and my student account online?